UNR-RoboticsResearchLab/hri_projects_2024/week2/README.md

 rosrun week0 talker
 ```

 let that guy run, it'll do its job.
 But let's see what info we can learn in our third terminal.

+### rosnode

 Let's start with the rosnode command:

 ```
 rosnode list